scenaristeur/contexte/README.md

 ```
 - add in updated function of /src/registerServiceWorker.js the line `alert('New content is available; please close the app & re-open.')`

+- add 404.html
+- update index.html to use 404.html with the gh script

 - now publish with `  npm run git -- "my commit message"  `